surge-synthesizer/surge-synth-team.org/src/content/page/contact-us.md

 ---
-title: Contact Us
+title: Join the Surge Synth Team
 slug: contact-us
 ---

-## Join the Surge Synth Team

 Want to join the Surge Synth Team?
-There’s no application process!
+There's no application process!
 Just show up, be friendly, and contribute.
 We work hard to make a welcoming community of music enthusiasts.